-The Youth & Family Worker trained to work with students with a range of social-emotional and/or mental health challenges.
-Most often, YFWs or ESWs are assigned to support students in Category R: Moderate Behaviour Intervention or Category H: Intensive Behaviour Intervention/Serious Mental Illness.
+The youth & family worker (YFW) is trained to work with students with a range of socialemotional and/or mental health challenges.
+Most often, YFWs or ESWs are assigned to work with students in category R: moderate behaviour intervention or category H: intensive behaviour intervention/serious mental illness.